Who We Are

 In 2013, NPC elected to withdraw from PC-USA and join ECO: A Covenant Order of Evangelical Presbyterians.

-NPC is located in the northwest area of Bakersfield, in Kern County, near the southern end of the San Joaquin Valley.
+NPC is located in the northeast area of Bakersfield, in Kern County, near the southern end of the San Joaquin Valley.
 As of 2010, Bakersfield’s population was 347,483.
 However, the greater Bakersfield area, which includes several unincorporated areas, has a population of 523,994.

 Within the 93305 zip code, as of 2016, the following is a demographic breakdown, taken from the US Census Bureau website::